sfratt/robot-motion/README.md

 - Put instructions for other testers in README
 - Add Pitest for mutator testing
 - Unit tests only have one assertion?
+- Add Javadoc comments to methods and classes
+- Print list of available commands when emptry string input
+- Putting a command next to number does not throw an invalid command error
+- Issue with space between instruction and additional parameter
+- Edge cases such as entering two characters in a row (DD)
+- Review test case naming convention

 ## Project Description